 Thankfully, there are some simple steps you can take to prevent mosquito bites.
 A few changes in your routine and wardrobe can have a big impact on protecting yourself:

 Avoid still water.
-If you like to walk or exercise near a pond or other sources of still water, try to pick a different route.
-Look around your property for any stagnant water that may have accumulated in buckets or basins and empty them out as needed.
+If you like to walk or exercise near a pond or other still water sources, try to pick a different route.
+Look around your property for any stagnant water that may have accumulated in buckets or basins and empty them as needed.

 Wear light-colored clothing.
 White, pastel, and tan are shades you should choose when you know you’ll be outdoors in a mosquito-infested area.
 Dark colors are preferred by mosquitoes and put you at greater risk of being bitten.